tiendan/eye-tracking-experiments/README.md

     - `time_per_point`: For `view` mode, decides how long the calibration point will be displayed after the initial time to saccade.
 For example, if `time_to_saccade` is set to 1000ms and `time_per_point` to 2000ms, the calibration point will be displayed for a total of 3 seconds and the first second will be ignored by the calibration.
     - `repetitions_per_point`: For both calibration modes, how many times to repeat the entire set of calibration points.
     - `randomize_calibration_order`: Whether the calibration point order should be randomized or not.
+    - `custom_calibration_target`: If you want to use a custom calibration target (i.e. a 'duck' image), the name of the image file (i.e. `duck.jpg`) in your stimuli directory.
+This image should be of 30x30 size.
     - `validation_duration`: How long (in ms) to show the validation point after a calibration.
     - `minimum_calibration_precision`: The minimum validation precision for a calibration to be considered successful.
     - `maximum_tries`: How many times the subject can retry the calibration, if the precision is below the minimum during validation.